rob42/freeboard-installer/README.md

  Follow the notes on each tab

-###For charts, You will need gdal installed on you PC.
+###For charts, You will need no longer need gdal installed on you PC.!

-  For linux:

-    sudo apt-get install gdal-bin python-gdal imagemagick

-  For windows 64 bit, courtesy of Matthias:

-	Download and install python
-	Tested with python 3.4.2 from https://www.python.org/downloads/release/python-342/
-	Download and install OSGeo4W from http://download.osgeo.org/osgeo4w/osgeo4w-setup.exe

-  From here, installation for linux and Win8 is similar

 	Start the freeboard-installer:
 	* You may be able to double-click the jar file
 	OR
 	* from the command line: "java -jar freeboard-installer.jar"

-  Go to the chart tab, select you .kap chart file, and process.
+  Go to the chart tab, select your .kap chart file, and process.
 	The right-hand window will show the progress and a directory will be created with the mapping tiles etc. There is a zip file of this directory also created which will be moved to the RaspberryPi.

   You can go to the newly created directory and open the 'openlayers.html' file in a web browser.
 You should be able to see you newly created chart, but you may have to zoom in to the correct area if its a small chart.